jrhoward/argo-sample-app/README.md

 ## ArgoCD Helm Notes

 Note: Argo CD will not use helm install to install charts.
-It will render the chart with helm template and then apply the output with kubectl.
+It will render the chart with helm template and then apply the output yaml files.

 quickstart locally